earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 ## +towgs84=0,0,0
 ```

-Next, we convert the `study_area` spatial object to a `data.frame` so we can plot it
+Next, you convert the `study_area` spatial object to a `data.frame` so you can plot it
 using `ggplot`.
-In this case we only have one extent boundary for the study area -
+In this case you only have one extent boundary for the study area -
-so we won't need to add the attributes.
+so you won't need to add the attributes.

 ```r